evanderknaap/aggregatelogging/README.md

     bigquery.googleapis.com/projects/$PROJECT_ID/datasets/ --include-children \
     --billing-account=$BILLING_ID --log-filter="type:Build"
 ```
-Omiting these flags will default to your current setup.
-Since I don't have folder level clearence, I will show you the same command, but on a project level.
+If you omit the --billing-account, --folder and --organization flas, the sink will default to the scope of the current project.
+I don't have folder level clearence, hence I will show you the same command, but on a project level only.

 ```bash
     gcloud logging sinks create $SINK_NAME  \